-With gender identity playing such an integral part in people lives, we researched and compiled a few key points for brands considering a more inclusive customer onboarding flow.
+With gender identity playing such an integral part in people lives, we've researched and compiled a few critical points for brands considering a more inclusive customer onboarding flow.

 If you’re going to ask for gender, you need to be able to articulate why: Unsurprisingly consumers have become fatigued providing data, with many companies tending to “over-ask” for demographic data.
-If it’s not a crucial part of your customer offering, you may be able to eliminate the question altogether.
-If it is, make sure the benefit of providing this information is clearly articulated.
-Things like reflecting diverse identities in product photography is a good demonstration of value here, see this example.
+If it’s not a crucial part of your customer offering, you may be able to eliminate the question.
+If it is, make sure to articulate the benefit of providing this information.
+Things like reflecting diverse identities in product photography is a good demonstration of value here, see this example or this.

 Decided to ask about gender?
-Carefully consider how you ask the question: Often biological sex and gender identity are conflated as one - its important to craft a question that allows respondents to answer honestly and comfortably.
+Carefully consider how you ask the question: Often, biological sex and gender identity get conflated as one - its essential to craft a question that allows respondents to answer honestly and comfortably.
 Examples outlined below.

-Foster a safe, private and anonymous online environment: Gender identity is a sensitive topic for many, and a non-issue for others, it’s important that your customer onboarding flow recognises this.
-Reassuring users that their information will not be shared with anyone outside of the brand, even allowing them to manually curate who sees it.
+Foster a safe, private and anonymous online environment: Gender identity is a sensitive topic for many, and a non-issue for others, it’s crucial that your customer onboarding flow recognises this.
+Reassuring users that their information will not be shared with anyone outside of the brand, even allowing them to curate who sees it manually.

-Allow users to opt-out or enter their own categorisation: Participants said that being able to select multiple identities, create their own categorisation or opt-out entirely of the question made them feel more comfortable answering questions about gender.
+Allow users to opt-out or enter their categorisation: Being able to select multiple identities, create categorisation or opt-out entirely of the question makes people them feel more comfortable answering questions about gender.

 Trading internationally?
-Not everything translates: Gender identity means different things in different countries - if your eCommerce environments span multiple countries/markets, it’s important to understand the specific requirements.
+Not everything translates: Gender identity means different things in different countries - if your eCommerce environments span multiple countries/markets, it’s essential to understand the specific requirements.